-This article first appeared in CHRISTIAN RESEARCH JOURNAL, volume 32, number 02 (2009).
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org
+This article first appeared in the CHRISTIAN RESEARCH JOURNAL, volume 32, number 02 (2009).
+The full text of this article in PDF format can be obtained by clicking here.
+For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/

 Who are the Shia (or Shiite) Muslims we see headlining our daily news?
 Shiites make up only ten percent of the Muslim world but comprise almost half of the Muslims in the Middle East.
 They live on top of, and work in the production of, most of the oil and gas fields in the Middle East.
 The story of Shiites, Sunnis, Christians, and Jews is intertwined throughout their history.
 There are more Christians of three major strands in the Middle East than there are Jews in the entire world.
 Shiism began with the death of Muhammad and the decision of who should succeed Muhammad as leader.
 Shiites, believing it should be a blood relative, followed Ali, who in turn was followed by a series of Imams.
 Some distinctions from Sunnis include: exaltation of the family of Muhammad, praying only three times a day, a passion motif with a desire for martyrdom, belief in the return of their last Imam, and the practice of muta (temporary marriages) and taquiyya (dissimulation or lying).